Matt-Jones-Developer/function-store/README.md

 [TODO] - an auto slideOut feature (that I started to implement) which would automatically close the opened nav menu if the user resizes the browser beyond the toggle switch.

 [TODO] - complete nav site links that can access both sanity pages schema and custom components (like Cart.tsx)

-The SPA has two CTA buttons in the header which will take the user to various points on the page.
-The gift CTA would take the user to a page of suggested gift items.

 Screenshots of the apps output with fully responsive design: